Courses are subject to change. Please check MaineStreet for the latest updates.

-Texts will include the following: William Shakespeare, Macbeth (along with film adaptations); 19th century ghost stories (Henry James, Le Fanu, Edgar Allen Poe, etc.); stories by H.P.
-Lovecraft (TBD); over two dozen poems from classical antiquity to the present; Shirley Jackson, The Haunting of Hill House; Stanley Kubrick, The Shining (Stephen King’s novel recommended)
+TEXTS will likely include the following: William Shakespeare, Hamlet; 19th century ghost stories by Henry James; stories by H.P.
+Lovecraft (TBD); selected poems from the Renaissance to the present; Shirley Jackson, The Haunting of Hill House; Stanley Kubrick, The Shining.

-ASSESSMENT: class participation, two major essays, quizzes, and podcasts
+ASSESSMENT: class participation, two major essays, quizzes, and a final exam

 This course is an introduction to the principles and practices of writing fiction and poetry; other genres may be added at the discretion of the instructor.
 Students will be exposed to a variety of writing modes through exercises and engagement with literary texts.
 Emphasis is on using imaginative and precise language, on developing critical skills through workshops, and on assembling a portfolio of revised student writing.